This post may contain affiliate links. Learn more.

 A key ingredient in Lavo’s toner – as the name suggests – is glycolic acid.
 The Lavo mix includes 10% glycolic acid, which exfoliates dead skin cells, reduces sun damage, and helps clear clogged pores.

-The exfoliation aspect of glycolic acid is important: it loosens and removes dead skin cells that reside on the top layer of skin which, in turn, reveals the living cells beneath the surface and encourages new cell growth.
+The exfoliation aspect of glycolic acid is important: it loosens the bonds between the cells of the epidermis and removes dead skin cells that reside on the top layer of skin, which, in turn, reveals the living cells beneath the surface and encourages new cell growth.

-Lavo’s Glycolic Acid Toner helps to normalize pH levels while fighting acne-causing bacteria which forms when pH levels become too high.
+Lavo’s Glycolic Acid Toner helps to normalize pH levels while fighting acne-causing bacteria, which form when pH levels get too high.

 It also contains lactic acid, which stimulates the growth of new skin cells.